solana-labs/solana/docs/src/developing/programming-model/accounts.md

 ## Signers

-Transactions may include digital [signatures](terminology.md#signature) corresponding to the accounts' public keys referenced by the transaction.
-Such signatures signify that the holder of the account's private key signed and thus "authorized" the transaction.
+Transactions may include digital [signatures](terminology.md#signature) corresponding to the account's public keys referenced by the transaction.
+Such signatures signify that the holder of the account's private key signed, and thus, "authorized" the transaction.
 In this case, the account is referred to as a _signer_.
 Whether an account is a signer or not is communicated to the program as part of the account's metadata.
 Programs can then use that information to make authority decisions.